karakasa/PancakeNext/README.md

 * No warranty.
 * Free for both non-commercial and commercial use.
 * Attribution required, if you make derivate works of this repro.

+The example project above has its own license terms.